-In order to connect with people you have to come to their level to understand what they are going through.
-People wants to feel appreciated and to be noticed.
+In order to connect with people, you have to come to their level to understand what they are going through.
+People want to feel appreciated and to be noticed.
 Often when I walk through villages people will greet you and often my people that is with will comment that the people feel loved.
 That is why you get on social media so many duckface selfies.
-In most cultures they value relationship and interactions a lot more then western culture.
+In most cultures, they do value relationship and interactions a lot more than western culture.

 This is also where I learn if I can trust people or not.
 People tend to pretend less when they are in the comfort of their own home.
 And it is a lot more difficult to pretend.
 And people will “gossip”.
 So you learn their shortcomings a lot quicker.